 Mary Vanorny has performed with many groups based in Minnesota, including the award-winning Back Porch Band, which released its trio album The Road We Traveled in 2003, and currently with Brass Lassie, Twin Cities Ceili Band, The Frothy Band, and O'Shea Irish Dance's Kickin' It Irish.
 Mary also performs regularly with Norah Rendell and Brian Miller as the Two Tap Trio.

 Mary's style strikes a balance between the technical elements of her classical music upbringing, and her love of all types of fiddle music.
 Although she has a particular enthusiasm for Irish fiddling, she has also been heavily influenced by her family connections in Nova Scotia, spending many summers fiddling along the coast in Pictou County, or attending square dances in Cape Breton.
-These unique experiences combine with her Minnesota flavor, as well as her interest in the research, history, and promotion of women in Irish fiddling, to make her playing innovative yet committed to tradition.
+These unique experiences combine with the many types of music she was exposed to growing up, as well as her interest in the research, history, and promotion of women in Irish fiddling, to make her playing innovative yet committed to tradition.

 Mary has recorded several albums, and also on Brass Lassie's self titled (2018), Chad McAnally's Ó Cearbhalláin~ Rí na nDall/King of the Blind (2018), Bob Douglas's Just Tunes (2016), Sherry Ladig's Maiden Rock (2016), Back Porch Band's The Road We Traveled (2003), and Back Porch Band's Between the Rhythm and Brew (2001).